SciViews/data.io/README.md

 ```

 R should install all required dependencies automatically, and then it should compile and install 'data.io'.

-Latest development version of {data.io} (source + Windows binaries for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/data.io/build/artifacts).

 ## Further explore {data.io}